Lard of the Dance: Plot

 After going back-to-school shopping, Homer Simpson learns from Apu Nahasapeemapetilon that he can sell grease to make a profit.
 At breakfast, Homer begins frying up various amounts of bacon to use the grease to make money and decides to have Bart help him with his "grease business" and forces Bart to quit school.
 Meanwhile, on the first day back at school, Lisa volunteers to help Alex Whitney, a fashion conscious new student, by showing her around the school.
-To help her make new friends, Lisa takes Alex, Sherri, Terri, Allison Taylor and Janey Powers for lunch in the cafeteria after the two groups meet up, but shortly afterwards, they abandon Lisa after seeing that Alex owns sophisticated accessories like a cell phone, a purse, and perfume.
+To help her make new friends, Lisa takes Alex, Sherri, Terri, Allison and Janey for lunch in the cafeteria after the two groups meet up, but shortly afterwards, they abandon Lisa after seeing that Alex owns sophisticated accessories like a cell phone, a purse, and perfume.

-Homer and Bart begin their grease business and make sixty-three cents worth of grease from twenty-seven dollars' worth of bacon, much to Homer's glee and Bart's disappointment.
-After Bart points out that they need larger amounts of grease, the pair drive to Krusty Burger, where they attempt to steal grease from the fryers.
-After loading it into Marge's car, two employees of the Acne Grease and Shovel Company steal it, claiming they control the grease and shoveling business in the city.
+Homer and Bart begin their grease business by selling the leftover grease from cooking bacon at home, much to Homer's glee, although Bart points out that they only earned a fraction of what they spent on the bacon.
+After Homer realizes how large their operation needs to be, the pair later drive to Krusty Burger, where they attempt to steal grease from the fryers.
+They begin loading the grease into Marge's car but it is then stolen by two employees of the Acne Grease and Shovel Company, who claim a monopoly on the grease and shoveling business in the city.

 Alex convinces Principal Skinner to have a school-dance rather than the regular yearly event of apple picking.
 Skinner agrees, so Alex and Lisa, accompanied by Sherri, Terri, Janey, and Allison, visit the mall to purchase party supplies, but the girls detour and begin trying on outfits for the dance, despite Lisa's protests.
 The group leaves the mall, none speaking to each other.
 After failing to get a date to the dance and intimidating Milhouse after he manages to do so, Lisa decides not to attend the dance, but changes her mind and goes to the school to take tickets at the door.
 She is later forced to enter the dance hall, discovering the boys and girls are standing on different sides of the room, and explains to Alex that it is like this because they are only children, not adults.

 Homer and Bart arrive at the school during the school-dance to steal the grease in the school's kitchen which Bart told him about.
 They sneak inside and plant a hose in the fryer to suck it into the car, but Willie spots them and finds the hose, claiming the grease to be his retirement plan, and attempts to stop them inside the school vents; Willie grabs Homer's leg and strangles him with the hose sucking the grease, which explodes due to the increased pressure, causing the grease to flood into the dance hall.
 A grease fight begins among the students, where Alex eventually joins in after being told by Lisa to act her own age.